 The purpose of these personnel rules and regulations is to establish a system of administration governing employment within the Town of Essex.
 This system shall be based on sound principles of personnel management which ensure that the recruitment, selection, retention, and advancement of personnel are based on ability, knowledge, education, and skill under fair and open competition.
-The personnel system shall be administered without regard to age, color, disability, gender, genetics, military service, national origin, ancestry, race, religion, past participation in discrimination complaints, or sexual orientation.
+The personnel system shall be administered without regard to age, color, disability, gender, genetics, military service, national origin, ancestry, race, religion, past participation in discrimination complaints, sexual orientation, or traits historically associated with race.